-- (a) Each rider must have a current USA Cycling Collegiate cycling license. - (b) Each rider must submit proof of eligibility in the form of a properly completed "Collegiate Cycling Championship Eligibility Verification Form" at registration, available from the USA Cycling website, proving that s/he is enrolled as a full-time student, as defined by his/her School, and is in good standing financially, academically and disciplinarily: - (i) On the date of the national championship, or - (ii) During the academic term that immediately precedes it (or in the case of track and cyclo-cross, precedes or succeeds it), or - (iii) During the majority of events during the conference season for that discipline. - For collegiate track national championships, the "preceding" term is considered to be the summer, not spring term

-In the event a national championship commences prior to the championship eligibility period (e.g. track and cyclo-cross), a rider wishing to compete in that national championship may satisfy the requirements of this section by providing written evidence that they have made the appropriate tuition payment for the championship eligibility period.
+- (a) Each rider must have a current USA Cycling Collegiate cycling license. - (b) Each rider must submit proof of eligibility in the form of a properly completed "Collegiate Cycling Championship Eligibility Verification Form" at registration, available from the USA Cycling website, proving that s/he is enrolled as a full-time student, as defined by his/her School, and is in good standing financially, academically and disciplinarily: - (i) On the date of the national championship, or - (ii) During the academic term that immediately precedes it (or in the case of track, precedes or succeeds it), or - (iii) During the majority of events during the conference season for that discipline. - For collegiate track national championships, the "preceding" term is considered to be the summer, not spring term - (c) Exceptions to eligibility standards for the national championships shall be considered by USA Cycling on a case by case basis.
+Petitions must be received at least two weeks prior to the national championship in question.
+In the event a national championship commences prior to the championship eligibility period (e.g. track), a rider wishing to compete in that national championship may satisfy the requirements of this section by providing written evidence that they have made the appropriate tuition payment for the championship eligibility period.